 - Interscalene block: An interscalene block uses medicine to numb your shoulder and arm.
 The medicine is given as a shot in your neck.
 You are awake during surgery.
 You may also be given other medicine to make you sleepy.
 You may still feel pressure or pushing during surgery, but you should not feel pain.
 This block may also be given with general anesthesia.
 If so, you will be completely asleep during surgery.
 The block will help decrease the pain when you wake up after surgery.

 During your surgery:

-- Your caregiver makes an incision in your shoulder to see the tendons that need to be repaired.
+- Your healthcare provider makes an incision in your shoulder to see the tendons that need to be repaired.
 He may remove damaged tissue in your shoulder or bone if it is pressing on your rotator cuff tendons.
-If the bursa (small sack of fluid around the joint) is swollen, your caregiver may remove it.
+If the bursa (small sack of fluid around the joint) is swollen, your healthcare provider may remove it.

-- If the rotator cuff tear is small, your caregiver may sew it back together.
+- If the rotator cuff tear is small, your healthcare provider may sew it back together.
 If the tear is big, he may have to attach the tendon to the bone in your shoulder.
 This can be done with stitches and a bone anchor to hold the tendon to the bone.
 A graft (a piece of another muscle or tissue) may need to be used to attach and repair the tendon.
-Your caregiver may need to reshape your shoulder bone to help it stay in place.
-Caregivers use stitches to close the incision, and then the wound is covered with a bandage.
+Your healthcare provider may need to reshape your shoulder bone to help it stay in place.
+Healthcare providers use stitches to close the incision, and then the wound is covered with a bandage.

 After your surgery:

-Do not get out of bed until your caregivers say it is okay.
+Do not get out of bed until your healthcare providers say it is okay.
 Later, you will be taken to a hospital room or you may be able to go home.
-A caregiver may remove your bandage to check the area of your surgery.
+A healthcare provider may remove your bandage to check the area of your surgery.